GabrielUribe29/Feed-formulation-using-multi-objective-Bayesian-optimization/README.md

 # Feed Formulation using multi-objective Bayesian optimization

-This project focuses on feed formulation using Bayesian optimization techniques, specifically utilizing q-Expected Hypervolume Improvement (qEHVI) and q-Noisy Expected Hypervolume Improvement (qNEHVI) acquisition functions.
+This project focuses on feed formulation using Bayesian optimization techniques, specifically utilizing q-LogExpected Hypervolume Improvement (qEHVI) and q-LogNoisy Expected Hypervolume Improvement (qNEHVI) acquisition functions.

+This branch applies the Dimensionality-scaled lengthscale prior to the GP kernel using a Log-Normal distribution to increase the lengthscale at a rate proportion to the dimensionality of the problem.
+See: Hvarfner, C., Hellsten, E. O., & Nardi, L. (2024).
+Vanilla Bayesian Optimization Performs Great in High Dimension. arXiv preprint arXiv:2402.02229

 ## Installation